EddieAbbondanzio/eddieabbondanz.io/content/post/88-integra/electrical-gremlins-and-a-blown-clutch/index.md

 I always leave a wheel under the rocker panel when I put a car on jackstands as a safe guard in case the car fell.
 It'd scuff up the rim pretty good but I'd prefer that over injuries had I been under the car.
 ![](images/15.jpg)

 I try to work neat when possible.
-Most bolts get baggied and labeled, but sometimes I leave them in piles next to the parts they belong to.
+Most bolts get bagged and labeled, but sometimes I leave them in piles next to the parts they belong to.
 ![](images/16.jpg)

 Gave the flywheel a quick wipe down before dropping it off at a local machine shop the same day.